arkivanov/MVIKotlin/docs/view.md

 Now we can edit every field of user info.
 And there is one problem now, we are rebinding whole view every time, even if there is only one field changed.
-Fortunately `MviBaseView` has a nice 'ViewModel' diff feature.
+Fortunately `MVIDroid` comes with a nice model diff feature.

 ```kotlin
 class UserInfoView(root: View) : MviBaseView<UserInfoViewModel, UserInfoViewEvent>() {